Luis20matias/Portfolio/README.md

 * :mag: Searching for new remote jobs with Data Science and Machine Learning using Python language.

-**Background in:** Python, Machine Learning, MATLAB, Deep Learning, TensorFlow.
+**Background in:** Python, Machine Learning, MATLAB, Deep Learning, TensorFlow, and Scikit Learn.